cap-js/docs/guides/using-services.md

 The `selectionStrategy` property controls how a [destination is resolved](#destination-resolution).

 The `useCache` option controls whether the SAP Cloud SDK caches the destination.
-Please see the [SAP Cloud SDK documenation](https://sap.github.io/cloud-sdk/docs/js/features/connectivity/destination-cache#destination-cache) for more information how the cache works.
+Read [Destination Cache](https://sap.github.io/cloud-sdk/docs/js/features/connectivity/destination-cache#destination-cache) to learn more about how the cache works.

 If you want to configure additional headers for the HTTP request to the system behind the destination, for example an Application Interface Register (AIR) header, you can specify such headers in the destination definition itself using the property [_URL.headers.\<header-key\>_](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/4e1d742a3d45472d83b411e141729795.html?q=URL.headers).